Vietnamese Americans in Boston: Cultural Events

 Tet in Boston is an inclusive event that aims to celebrate the Lunar New Year, "preserve and promote Vietnamese and Vietnamese-American culture, provide an opportunity for companies and organizations to promote products and services, raise funds to support educational and cultural programs, and provide an opportunity for youth involvement."
 Many activities include live performances, lion dancing, fashion shows, picture booths, mini games, and many more.
 The event takes place either a week before or after Lunar New Year's Day.

 Tet Trung Thu & Night Market is a Mid-Autumn Moon Festival that is hosted by Nova Boston, an organization that provides resources for Vietnamese Americans and their communities.
 The event takes place sometime in September and it’s arranged as Town Field Park in Dorchester.
 Everyone is welcomed to see live performances, play a variety of mini-games and enjoy a wide selection of food hosted by local businesses.

 Occupations

 As of 2017, 26% of Vietnamese males are in the Production & Transportation & Moving Industry.

 As of 2017, 33% of Vietnamese females are in the Healthcare Support & Personal Care Industry.

 As of 2017, many self-employed Vietnamese businesses fall between the Nail Salons business, Beauty Shops, and Construction.

 Many Vietnamese Americans have developed entrepreneurial spirits in Boston.

-Restaurants

-Pho Le is an authentic Vietnamese cuisine that is located in Dorchester.
-They are known for their Pho, a popular Vietnamese dish.
-Pho Le was established in 1988.

-Pho Hoa is a restaurant located in Dorchester that has been serving Vietnamese food since 1992.
-They are known for their traditional Vietnamese Pho noodle soup.

-Banh Mi Ba Le is a traditional Vietnamese restaurant located in Dorchester, known for its Vietnamese sandwiches and desserts.

-Saigon One Restaurant, a Vietnamese Cuisine located in Dorchester, is known for their great seafood and hotpot.
-A popular dish that is served is a salt and pepper ginger scallion lobster.